Have Questions?

 Scholarship results will be provided roughly 2.5 weeks after the application deadline.
 The specific week when you can expect to receive an update on your award status is published alongside each deadline.

-We have a limited number of scholarships to award, and it is a competitive selection process.
+We have a limited number of Represent Tech scholarships to award, and it is a competitive selection process.
 Students who apply for a scholarship should also make other tuition financing arrangements while waiting for the scholarship selection results.

-We cannot consider scholarship applications submitted after the application deadline for the target cohort.
+We cannot consider Represent Tech scholarship applications submitted after the application deadline for the target cohort.
 However, you can update your Hack Reactor application to a future cohort for which the scholarship application deadline has not passed.
 (Check out scholarship deadlines for future cohorts here.)

 Contact admissions@galvanize.com to discuss updating your application to a future cohort.
 If your enrollment timing is not flexible and you need to stick with your original cohort, our admissions team can work with you to explore other financing options that are right for you.

-If you are not awarded a scholarship, you will need to make other arrangements to pay for your tuition.
+If you are not awarded a Represent Tech scholarship, you will need to make other arrangements to pay for your tuition.
 (Get more information on financing options.)
 The scholarship decision does not affect the status of your offer of admission.

 Beginner Coding Bootcamp Questions